Table of Contents

-Meaning of President’s Rule?
+What is President’s Rule?

 Any state that wishes to be under the President’s Rule must first receive the consent of the legislature.
 Within two months of its issuance, the President’s Rule proclamation must be ratified by both Houses of Parliament.
 The decision is approved by a simple majority.
 The President’s Rule is in effect for a six-month trial period first.
 Later, it can be renewed every six months for an additional three years with parliamentary approval.

 The President’s Rule cannot be imposed for more than a year according to restrictions imposed by the 44th Amendment to the Constitution of India (1978).
-Unless there is a national emergency in India and the Election Commission of India certifies that it is necessary to retain the President’s Rule in the state due to difficulties in conducting assembly elections in the state, it states that President’s Rule cannot be extended beyond one year.
+Unless there is a national emergency in India and the Election Commission of India certifies that it is necessary to retain the President’s Rule in the state due to difficulties in conducting assembly elections in the state, it states the President’s Rule cannot be extended beyond one year.

 According to Article 355 of the Indian Constitution, the central government has the responsibility to protect each state from outside attacks and internal problems.
 It also needs to make sure that each state’s government follows the Constitution.
 If a state’s government isn’t working properly, the central government can take over under Article 356.
 This situation is called President’s Rule.
 President’s Rule can be declared for two main reasons: the conditions mentioned in Article 356 and those in Article 365.

-President Rule Duration and Parliamentary Approval
+President Rule: Duration and Parliamentary Approval

 A proclamation of President’s Rule must be approved by both Houses of Parliament within two months.
 If the Lok Sabha is dissolved during this time, the proclamation remains in effect until 30 days after the new Lok Sabha first meets, as long as the Rajya Sabha approves it in the meantime.